USRSE/rse-escience-2022/pages/call.md

 ### Timeline

 - Submissions open:  Monday, April 11, 2022
-- Full paper submissions due (to be included with official proceedings):  Monday, May 31, 2022 - **NO EXTENSIONS**
+- Full paper submissions due (to be included with official proceedings):  Tuesday, May 31, 2022
 - Notifications sent:  Monday, June 27, 2022
 - Abstract/short paper submissions due (will NOT be included with official proceedings): Monday, July 11, 2022
 - Notifications sent:  Monday, July 25, 2022